kera-cudmore/seaside-sewing/README.md

 The profile page is broken into two sections, one for the default delivery information and the second for the order history.

 The default delivery information comprises of the name, address & phone number for the user.
-The user can update their profile by clicking the update information button and the page will reload with the new information prepopulated in the relevant fields together with a success toast that gives the user feedback that their information has been saved successfully.
-This saved information will then be used in the checkout to prepopulate the payment form to speed up the checkout process for registered users.
+The user can update their profile by clicking the update information button and the page will reload with the new information pre-populated in the relevant fields together with a success toast that gives the user feedback that their information has been saved successfully.
+This saved information will then be used in the checkout to pre-populate the payment form to speed up the checkout process for registered users.

 The order history section contains all the previous orders created by the user.
 These list the first part of the order number, the date the order was made, the items purchased and the order total.
 If a user would like to look at an order in more detail they can click on the order number and they will be taken to the checkout success page that lists their order summary, together with an alert toast which informs the user they are looking at a previous order.